GenusGeoff/pairs/README.md

 is sold short.

 The `yfinance` ([link](https://github.com/ranaroussi/yfinance)) project is used to retrieve data for stocks.
 CLI functionality is handled by `cement`.

-The code that handles backtesting and data retrieval is in `pairs/lib`.
+The code that handles backtesting and data retrieval is in `pairs/core`.
+This is the location of all of the code that handles data retrieval/manipulation and backtesting.

 ## Installation